MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ## WOLF Dashboard -- Harvestable Resources and Depots

 Now to check those resources.
-Switch scenes to the SPH and open the WOLF dashboard, then click the _Harvestable Resources_ button:
+Switch scenes to the SPH and open the WOLF dashboard, then select the _Harvestable Resources_ pane:

 ![SPH scene showing WOLF Dashboard open to Harvestable Resources pane with KSC biome populated with harvestable resources][WolfDashboardHarvestableResourcesScannedBiome]